In the nuclear decay given below:

 The number of beta particles emitted by a radioactive substance is twice the number of alpha particles emitted by it.
 The resulting daughter is an:

-1. Isobar of a parent.
+1. isobar of a parent.
+2. isomer of a parent.

-3. Isotone of a parent.
+3. isotone of a parent.
+4. isotope of a parent.

 Subtopic: Types of Decay |